csrvnkmr/WhatsApp-to-DB/README.md

 Storage: Generates embeddings and stores them in ChromaDB.

-Benefit: Enables the AI to find CustomerID: 354 even if the user types "Serius Cycle" instead of "Serious Cycle".
+Benefit: Enables the AI to find CustomerID: 354 even if the user types "Serius Cycle" instead of "Serious Cycle", using Fuzzy search.

 ### 2. The Plugin System